GabrielCostaBatista/SAuto/README.md

 VSCode Remote-SSH allows you to use your macOS VSCode to edit files directly on the Multipass VM, providing a seamless development experience without the permission issues of shared folders.

 **a.
 Set up SSH keys for Multipass VM access:**
-- Check if you already have an SSH key:
+- In MacOS, check if you already have an SSH key:
   ```bash
   ls -la ~/.ssh
   ```